wp-plugins/wpbook/README.txt

 === WPBook ===
 Contributors: johneckman, davelester, bandonrandon
-Tags: facebook, platform, application, blog, mirror Stable tag: 1.2
+Tags: facebook, platform, application, blog, mirror Stable tag: 1.5
-Tested up to: 2.7
+Tested up to: 2.9.2
-Requires at least: 2.5
+Requires at least: 2.6

 Plugin to embed Wordpress Blog into Facebook Platform.

+**As of 1.5, this plugin REQUIRES PHP5**

 == Overview ==